Wood loses world title in stoppage defeat by Lara

 Lara was going to be a danger at any time in the fight, however, and he stunned the East Midlands crowd with a fantastic short left hook to end Wood's night.

-With Wood unsteady on his legs, Davison saved his fighter from any more danger.
+With Wood unsteady on his legs, Davison saved his fighter from any more damage.

 With so much emphasis nowadays put on protecting an unbeaten record, Wood has bounced back from defeats before and should be applauded for taking on a feared puncher in Lara as a voluntary defence, when easier options were available.